College Assistance Migrant Program

 - Enroll in at least 12 credits hours per term (full-time status)

 - Must be a U.S Citizen or U.S Permanent Resident

-DACA (Deferred Action for Childhood Arrivals) do not qualify for Financial Aid; therefore, are not eligible for CAMP.
+CAMP is a federally-funded program and DACA (Deferred Action for Childhood Arrivals) do not qualify for Financial Aid and are therefore not eligible for CAMP.